 - Change for small bills is available for the lockers or microfilm copiers from the retrieval desk.

-Suggested citations for research collections are available upon request.
 Researchers must obtain formal permission to publish photographs and certain original materials.
-The Kansas State Historical Society must be credited as the source of the item.
+The Kansas State Historical Society must be credited as the source.
+For help with the format of your citations, try bibliography websites such as BibMe.

 Patrons must cooperate with staff in the event of a fire/tornado drill or emergency situation, which requires either evacuation of the building or moving to a safe area within the building until the danger is past.
-Research materials cannot be removed from the research room.
+Research materials must stay in the reading room.